7 tips on how to write appealing travel content

 5. Write lengthy texts

-The length of your text matters.
-If you want your content to perform in Google, your text should be at least 300 words.
-However, you have a better chance of ranking well with texts that consist of 1000 words or more.
-Longer texts do require a bit more from you as an author.
+The length of your website content plays a crucial role in its performance, especially on platforms like Google. o rank well in search results, aim for a minimum of 500 words.
+However, you have a better chance of ranking well with texts that exceed 1000 words or more.
+Yet, longer texts demand more from you as an author.

 Do not write more, just because you want to surpass the 1000 words.
-If a text is badly written, it will not be read or shared, and thus will not rank well in Google.
+If a text is poorly written, it won’t engage readers, and thus will not rank well in Google.
 Whenever writing a lengthy text, think about the K.I.S.S. principle (tip 3).

 6. Use outgoing and internal links

-It’s safe to say that using links in your content serves both humans and search engines.
-By using outgoing links (linking to other websites), you help visitors acquire information that is relevant to your content.
-Besides this, it helps Google understand better what your content is about, which can then improve your ranking.
-For example, you can use this as an opportunity by linking to a partner’s website.
+Incorporating links in your content benefits both your target audience and search engine visibility.
+By using outgoing links (linking to other websites), you provice visitors with information that is relevant to your content.
+Besides this, it helps Google understand better what your content is about, which can boost your ranking.
+Consider this as an opportunity to link to partner websites, further strengthening collaborations.

-Internal links (within your own website), can show visitors you have more relevant information for them about a specific subject or lead them to revenue generating pages.
-Also, it helps Google understand the structure of your websites, which in its turn improves your rankings.
+Internal links (within your own website) serve to guide visitors to additional, relevant information on specific topics or lead them to revenue-generating pages Also, it helps Google understand the structure of your websites, which in its turn boosts your rankings.

 7. Strategically place keywords

-Writing content around keywords is extremely important.
+Writing website content around keywords is extremely important.
 There are a lot of free keyword research tools you can use to increase the ranking of your content.
-Once you’ve determined your keywords, you should strategically place them in your content.
-Your text is the obvious choice but also consider placing them in the:
+Once you’ve determined your keywords, you should strategically place them within your content.
+While the main body of your text is a natural location, consider incorporating them into the following elements:

 • URL